arashz68/IDS6938-SimulationTechniques/Homework1/Readme.md

 Another way to find a solution for this ODE is to do Change of variables.
 If we define a µ(x)= e^(-x)   and take integral we will reach the same solution.

+We were able to find a exact solution for this ODE, but sometimes it is very hard to find axact solution.
+Alternatively, math scientists inttroduces approxiame methods which try to find a solution with numerical ways but the problem is that the solution would not be exact. accurancy of these method was always part of scientific discussions.

+Here we run a solution with four different method to compare them and see the accurancy of them.
+For methods are exact solution, Euler method, Midpoint method and RK4.